vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 {% endraw %}
 ```

+You can create a script which contains the MQTT event and call this script from an automation.
+For readability, I place it here direct on the dashboard as action for a button.

 ---
 ### Hardware

-These hardware devices are examples of what can be used with infrared automation.
+These hardware devices are examples of what you need and can use in your own infrared automations.

 #### Infrared transmitter / receiver

-* {{imgBasket}}<a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">An programmable infrared remote</a>
+* {{imgBasket}}<a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">An few examples of Zigbee and WiFi devices which act as programmable infrared remotes</a>.

-  It can learn signals from the original remote, and via WiFi or Zigbee you can resend the copied signal to simulate the press on the button via an automation.
+  They can learn signals from the original remote, and via WiFi or Zigbee you can resend the copied signal to simulate the press on the button via an automation.
+  There are also devices which support RF signals as well.

   <a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">
     <img src="/buy/images_zigbee/zigbee_ir_remote.webp" alt="infrared remote control" width="200px" class="buy-link"/>
   </a>

 #### Infrared controlled devices

+As mentioned in the introduction there are a lot of devices which can be controlled via infrared.
+Here are some links to products which all work via infrared, and can be controlled via the above mentioned infrared transmitter / receiver.

 LEDS
 * {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_EIwZk97" target="_blank">(1 - 6) LED lights, with different colors and brightness, controlled by a remote</a>